khanshoaib3/minecraft-access/doc/FEATURES.md

 When you switch held items, speak the name and number of items in your hand (main hand only).
 The item [durability](https://minecraft.wiki/w/Durability) information is included.
+If you feel that continuous item count reporting is annoying, you can close it in the [configuration](/doc/CONFIG.md#other-configurations).

 ### Biome Indicator